nlivaic/DistributedSystems/README.md

 #### Saga influences API design

-* When do we send the response back to the caller?
+* Sagas are initiated using a POST request to an API.
+The question is: when do we send the response back to the caller?
+* Several options exists:
-  * Send response after the saga finishes - keeps the API unchanged, but introduces runtime coupling because the caller must wait on the saga to finish?
+  1. Send response after the saga finishes:
+    * Keeps the API unchanged, but introduces runtime coupling because the caller must wait on the saga to finish.
+    * All saga participants must be online.
+This reduces availability of the whole system.
+  2. Send response immediately after starting the saga:
+    * Recommended approach.
+    * Higher availability as there is no runtime coupling.
+    * API will need to be changed since the response does not specify the result of the operation.
+    * Client will have to poll the system for result or be notified some other way (push notifications?).